Wavell38/micro_ros_platformio_w11/README.md

 # micro_ros_platformio_w11

+This project is a fork of micro-ROS/micro_ros_platformio, adapted for native Windows usage in PlatformIO.

 A PlatformIO-oriented fork of `micro_ros_platformio` focused on **native Windows support**.

 This fork is intended to make micro-ROS usable from PlatformIO on Windows without relying on WSL for the normal build flow.